« Luke 3:23-38 | Main | Luke 4:14-15 »

 The Pride of Life (4:9-13)

 This highest point of the temple was probably the southeast corner of the temple which loomed over a cliff of the temple mount.
-If this is where Jesus stood, He would be about 450 feet above the bottom of the cliff and would be able to oversee all of Jerusalem, and all the people in the Temple courts below (Nelson’s 1999:1257).
+If this is where Jesus stood, He would be about 450 feet above the bottom of the cliff and would be able to oversee all of Jerusalem, and all the people in the Temple courts below (Radmacher 1999:1257; Barclay 1975:44; Bock 1994:379).
+Josephus records that when he climbed to the top of the Royal Portico, which was part of the temple complex, and looked over all Jerusalem and down into the valley below, he became dizzy with the height (Evans 2003:86).
+If Josephus was able to climb to the pinnacle of the temple, it seems that there may have been steps up to it, and maybe a platform to stand on.
+Edersheim confirms this by stating that it was from this pinnacle of the temple that a priest would stand every morning to watch for the rising of the sun in the East, so as to announce the signal for the morning sacrifice (Edersheim 1988: 303).
 From here, the devil tempts Jesus to throw Himself down.
 The devil is not tempting Jesus to commit suicide, but to perform a miracle in the sight of all the worshipers below.
-This becomes clear by what the devil says next.

-4:10 In the previous two temptations, Jesus has used Scriptural quotes to defeat the temptations of the devil.
+4:10.
+In the previous two temptations, Jesus has used Scriptural quotes to defeat the temptations of the devil.
 With this third temptation, the devil uses what is written in Psalm 91:11-12 to tempt Jesus.
-To support his suggestion that Jesus throw Himself from the pinnacle of the temple, the devil quotes a Scripture which says that God will give His angels charge over you, to keep you. this means that God will send angels to protect Jesus.
+This was a good text for the devil to use against Jesus, since it was traditionally thought that Psalm 91 provided promises from God for protection against demons and evil spirits (Evans 2003:86).
+To support his suggestion that Jesus throw Himself from the pinnacle of the temple, the devil quotes a Scripture which says that God will give His angels charge over you, to keep you.
+This means that God will send angels to protect Jesus.

 The devil, however, misquoted the text, and in so doing, twisted it to mean what it does not say.
 Where the devil inserts the word and, he removed several key words from Psalm 91:11.
 The verse actually says, “He shall give His angels charge over you, to keep you in all your ways.”
 When properly read in context and applied to Jesus’ situation, the text reveals that the angels are not there to keep Jesus from committing suicide, but to help Him walk in the ways God has laid out for Him, to help Him obey God.

 The devil twisted Scripture to try to get Jesus to perform an amazing demonstration of power before the multitudes of people below.
+It would reveal Himself “to be a Son of Wonder, clothed in marvels, living a life that struck the senses and dazzled the fancies of the poor vulgar crowd” (Fairbairn, quoted in Pentecost 1981:103).
 To perform this miracle in the Temple would have helped Jesus immediately be recognized as the Messiah.
 Of course Jesus wanted to be recognized as the Messiah, but again, it had to be done in God’s ways with God’s timing.

-Jesus sees many similarities between this incident with the Israelites in the wilderness and what the devil is tempting Him to do.
-Satan is tempting Jesus to test God by saying, “If God is really there, and if He really loves me, He will protect me as I throw myself from the highest point of the temple.”
+Jesus sees many similarities between this incident with Moses and the Israelites in the wilderness and what the devil is tempting Him to do.
+Satan is tempting Jesus to test God by saying, “If God is really there, and if He really loves me, He will protect me as I throw myself from the highest point of the temple.
+It would be a good way to show my power and authority as the Messiah.”
 But Jesus chose wisely where the Israelites did not.
 Where the Israelites tested God, Jesus would not.
+Jesus knows that “the demanding of miraculous protection, where it is not needed, is not faith or loyalty.
+It is sin” (Bock 1994:381).